iclc/iclc-templates/2025/installations/markdown/proposal_installations.md

 ### 1.4 Will your installation require support of any kind during the exhibition?

 Is support needed, e.g. to start and stop it, to give instructions to visitors, etc.?
 If yes, please describe and let us know if you will be taking care of it.

+### 1.5 How much time do you need to set up your installation?

+Please specify an estimate of the time you need to fully set up your installation.

 ## 2. Materials Needed